-If your relationship is good in every other way but the sex has quietly disappeared, you’re probably searching for explanations.
-Stress, aging, mismatched schedules, hormones.
-All valid possibilities.
-But there’s one cause that often gets overlooked because nobody wants to bring it up: porn.
+If your relationship is good in every other way and the sex has quietly disappeared, you're probably searching for explanations: stress, aging, mismatched schedules, hormones.
+Those can all matter.
+Porn is another cause that often gets overlooked because nobody wants to bring it up.

-A dead bedroom doesn’t always mean the desire is gone.
-Sometimes the desire has just been redirected.
-And if one partner has been regularly consuming porn, that redirection can happen so gradually that neither of you notices until the gap between you feels permanent.
+A dead bedroom does not always mean desire is gone.
+Sometimes desire has been redirected.
+If one partner has been regularly consuming porn, that redirection can happen gradually enough that neither of you notices until the gap between you feels entrenched.

 This article is for both partners.
 Whether you're the one watching or the one wondering what happened, the goal is the same: understanding what's actually going on and figuring out what to do about it.